ekzhu/datasketch/README.rst

    :target: https://doi.org/10.5281/zenodo.290602

-datasketch gives you probabilistic data structures that can process and search vary large amount of data super fast, with little loss of accuracy.
+datasketch gives you probabilistic data structures that can process and search very large amount of data super fast, with little loss of accuracy.

 This package contains the following data sketches: